EmadHussien/Engineering-Enterprise-Payroll-System/README.md

 # Engineering Enterprise Payroll System

+I developed this project in the object oriented programming university course.
+##### language used: Java.

-This is a desktop application for managing the data of employees at a company and generating payroll process for each one.
+Project description: This is a desktop application for managing the data of employees at a company and generating payroll process for each one.

-This Application was designed to apply oop Principles using Java.

 #### Requirments List :